-Through its Lead by Example (LBE) Initiative, OER has been working with public entities for several years to develop and implement clean energy projects.
-OER developed a new program, the School Lighting Accelerator Program, to support schools in improving the quality of lighting in classrooms while also reducing their energy costs.
+Through its Lead by Example Initiative, OER has been working with public entities for several years to develop and implement clean energy projects.
+OER's School Lighting Accelerator Program supports schools in improving the quality of lighting in classrooms while also reducing their energy costs.
 OER's program provides technical assistance, procurement support, implementation oversight, and financial incentives to Rhode Island public schools to accelerate the transition to LED lighting with controls in these important buildings.
 These LED lighting projects can provide immediate energy consumption and cost reductions; shrink public sector footprints; support clean energy jobs; and improve classrooms' lighting quality.

-In 2022, the program has already completed projects in seven schools and has active projects in seventeen additional schools across five school districts.
+Through 2023, the program has completed projects in sixteen schools and has active projects in twenty-eight additional schools across eight school districts.